Another Life (2019 TV series): Development

 On April 26, 2018, Netflix announced that it had given the production a series order for a ten-episode first season.
-The series is created by Aaron Martin who is also credited as an executive producer alongside Noreen Halpern and Chris Regina.
+The series was created by Aaron Martin who is also credited as an executive producer alongside Noreen Halpern and Chris Regina.
 On June 19, 2019, it was confirmed that the series would premiere on July 25, 2019.
 On October 29, 2019, Netflix renewed the series for a second season which was released on October 14, 2021.
-Sackhoff revealed in February 2022 the series was canceled.
+Sackhoff revealed in February 2022 that the series was canceled.

 Casting

 On April 26, 2018, it was announced that Katee Sackhoff had been cast as a series regular.
 On August 21, 2018, it was reported that Selma Blair had joined the cast in a recurring role.
 On August 28, 2018, it was announced that Tyler Hoechlin, Justin Chatwin, Samuel Anderson, and Elizabeth Ludlow had joined the cast.
 The following day, Blu Hunt joined the cast.
 In September 2018, the rest of the main cast was revealed.
 On June 23, 2020, Tongayi Chirisa was cast as a series regular while Dillon Casey, Shannon Chan-Kent, and Kurt Yaeger joined the cast in recurring roles for the second season.
 In December 2020, it was announced that Carlena Britch had been cast in the recurring role of Paula Carbone for the second season.